 Statkraft prepares monthly and quarterly internal reports which analyses the performance and forecasts for the Group and the segments.
 The reports are reviewed and quality assured by the segment management, CFO and corporate management.
 Special emphasis is put on analysis of financial performance, market developments, production and investments.
 The internal reports are continuously reconciled with the Group's consolidated income statement and consolidated balance sheet.
-The results in the business units are also measured and followed up through score cards consisting of financial, operational and organisational target figures.
+The results in the business areas are also measured and followed up through score cards consisting of financial, operational and organisational target figures.

 (11) REMUNERATION OF THE BOARD OF DIRECTORS

-The owner stipulates the remuneration for the board.
+The owner stipulates the remuneration for the Board.
 The remuneration is not related to the company's results.